zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 The same holds for the prices of products, these can never be negative!

-## User story VI: invalid state codes
+## User story VII: invalid state codes

 > As a user I want to get notified of invalid state codes so that I can correct my input.